- CrashPlan PRO

 In the administration console, verify that your remove deleted files selection is set to never to ensure that none of the "missing" files are removed from your backup archive before they can be downloaded.
 If these settings are disabled, contact your administrator.

-We recommend replacing your drive using the same letter (Windows) or name (OS X) as the original.
+We recommend replacing your drive using the same letter (Windows) or name (Mac) as the original.
 This way, the Code42 app sees the new drive as a continuation of your existing backup and the version history of your files remains consistent.

 Step 1: Update your new drive with the old drive’s name or letter